Government

 Revenue & Tax Information

 Tax return forms must be signed and submitted to the Finance Department.
-Tax returns cannot be accepted by email or fax.
-Payment must be received by the tax return due date to avoid additional penalties and interest.
+Tax returns cannot be filed or paid online.
+Payment via check or money order must be received or postmarked by the tax return due date to avoid penalties and interest.
 Returns and payment should be mailed to:

 City of Tukwila